azpeteryang/azpeteryang.github.io/_pages/cv.md

 Projects
 ======

+* User Experience System Based on EEG and VR
+  * Created a system to analysis the users' emotion reaction to certain virtual environment scene using EEG data analysis.
+  * Collected the Visual evoked potential data for EEG analysis.
+  * Implemented Logistic Regression to do the EEG real-time data analysis.
+  * Realized ability to store and retrieve data in self-built AWS Cloud database, presented users’ physiological data via curve graph in real time.

 * Translation System Design for Hospital
    * Developed a neural machine translation system based on neural network architecture Transformer.
    * Collected and preprocessed training data by Truecasing, Tokenization, and Normalization.